PoliticalGraveyard.com

 Phelan, Dennis A. — of Pittsburgh, Allegheny County, Pa.
 U.S. Collector of Customs, 1941.
 Presumed deceased.
 Burial location unknown.

 Phelan, Ellen Skae (1905-1985) — also known as Ellen S. Phelan; Mrs. James J. Phelan, Jr. — of Metamora, Lapeer County, Mich.
 Born in Detroit, Wayne County, Mich., June 10, 1905.
 Republican.
-Delegate to Republican National Convention from Michigan, 1960 (alternate), 1964; candidate in primary for delegate to Michigan state constitutional convention from 34th Senatorial District, 1961; candidate in primary for U.S. Representative from Michigan 7th District, 1964.
+Delegate to Republican National Convention from Michigan, 1960 (alternate), 1964; candidate for delegate to Michigan state constitutional convention from 34th Senatorial District, 1961; candidate for U.S. Representative from Michigan 7th District, 1964.
 Female.
 Catholic.
 Member, Farm Bureau; Junior League.
 Died in 1985 (age about 80 years).
 Burial location unknown.

 Phelan, Ellis — Secretary of state of Alabama, 1882-85.
 Burial location unknown.